Ninja-Vikash/Backend_with_JavaScript/Readme.md

 <a href="https://youtu.be/8k-kK3tsJFY?si=BnhIulAJjI7XarBN" target="_blank">Complete Backend Developer course | Part 2</a>

 **About**<br/>
-This documentation is based on the *Complete JavaScript Backend Series* from the *Chai aur Code* YouTube Channel.<br/>
+Complete JavaScript Backend Setup is based on the *Complete JavaScript Backend Series* from the *Chai aur Code* YouTube Channel.<br/>
-Thank you! **Hitesh Sir**, for providing us with such amazing content for free! 🙏✨
+Special Thanks to **Hitesh Sir**, for providing us with such amazing content for free! 🙏✨

-Checkout the videos for better explanation 👆
+I will suggest to watch the videos for better explanation 👆

+**Description**<br/>
+I have tried to write a comprehensive guide to revise *Complete Backend Developer course*.<br/>
+Here, I explained things as much as I can.<br/>

 ***
 > [!NOTE]\